dellstorage/storagecenter-puppet-module/readme.txt

 ### HBAs

-HBAs can be added to or removed from Servers by providing an HBA definition to the `storagemanager` class.
+HBAs can be added to or removed from Servers by providing an HBA definition to the `dellstorageprovisioning` class.
 Each definition should include the name of one Server and one WWN or iSCSI name, and the port type.
-Default values for HBA properties can be set in the `storagemanager::hba` subclass.
-The `storagemanager` class will create Servers before attempting to add HBAs, so there are no dependency issues.
+Default values for HBA properties can be set in the `dellstorageprovisioning::hba` subclass.
+The `dellstorageprovisioning` class will create Servers before attempting to add HBAs, so there are no dependency issues.
 HBAs can also be added to Servers by listing the WWN or iSCSI name and port type in the `server_definition_array`.

-Example Parameter for `storagemanager` class:
+Example Parameter for `dellstorageprovisioning` class:
 ```
 hba_definition_array => [{
 	port_type => 'Iscsi',